jkinny46/telegram-crypto-bot/README.md

 Crypto bot pulling data from crypto_fundraising channel into a google sheet to be cleaned, transformed, and queryed.

+Run: (file_directory) / python3 tg_backfill_range.py --from YYYY-MM-DD --to YYYY-MM-DD in terminal to run script.

 Free setup using Gemini free tier to backfill / update based on date range.

 Requires your API token from telegram and Gemini, and Gsheets integration to function.

 Service account template below for needed keys to add to files.

 {
   "type": "service_account",